ProjitB/projitb.github.io/containers/containers.md

 ```

 Ok so now we want to try out chroot to see what levels of isolation we can achieve with this.
 The claim was that we can essentially make any directory look like the root directory.
-So in our vm (or normal directory structure if you're feeling risky :) )
+So in our vm (or normal directory structure if you're willing to take the risk :) )

 ```
 mkdir test_dir